 This morning, you are transferred to the port city of Hai Phong, where you board ‘Orchid,’ the stylish vessel that is your home for the evening.
-Cruise into the stunningly picturesque seascape of Ha Long Bay, setting course for Da Chong islet, then watching as its century-old French colonial lighthouse drifts by.
-Settle into your deck chair as ‘Orchid’ snakes her way past the islets of Con Vit and Gia Luan, their striking karsts (limestone formations) rising dramatically from the tranquil bay.
-‘Orchid’s’ course isolates you from the typical tourist route, winding past Thoi Quyt and Coc Ngoi islets.
-Disembark on Cat Ba Island and travel overland through a stunning karst landscape cloaked in verdant forests on your way to Trung Trang Cave.
+Cruise into the picturesque seascape of Ha Long Bay, setting course for Da Chong islet, then watching as its century-old French colonial lighthouse drifts by.
+Settle into your deck chair as ‘Orchid’ snakes her way past the islets of Con Vit and Gia Luan, their karsts (limestone formations) rising dramatically from the bay.
+Disembark on Cat Ba Island and travel overland through a landscape cloaked in verdant forests on your way to Trung Trang Cave.
 Admire the cave’s intricate features, formed over millennia.
-Step back aboard ‘Orchid’ as she maneuvers for the best vantage of a dramatic sunset framed against the Gulf of Tonkin shoreline.
-Join a Chef’s Table demonstration featuring traditional Vietnamese cuisine, followed by dinner on board.
+Step back aboard ‘Orchid’ as she maneuvers for the best vantage of a sunset framed against the Gulf of Tonkin shoreline.
+Join a cooking demonstration featuring traditional Vietnamese cuisine, followed by dinner on board.
 Retire to your cabin to enjoy a restful night’s sleep as the waves lap gently against the hull.

 Ha Long Bay & Mai Chau | A Journey Into the Hills

 Greet the day with sunrise tai chi overlooking the bay from ‘Orchid’s’ deck.
 Set out for an early morning kayak excursion among the towering limestone pinnacles.
 Return for brunch on board as ‘Orchid’ makes her way back to port.
-Disembark and board a coach for the scenic, half-day journey to Mai Chau, pausing for breaks along the way.
-This evening upon arrival, settle in to your accommodations, and then gather for dinner and a traditional dance performance.
+Disembark and board a coach for a half-day journey to Mai Chau, pausing for breaks along the way.
+This evening upon arrival, settle into your accommodations, and then gather for dinner and a traditional dance performance.

 Mai Chau | Cycling the Countryside

 After a leisurely breakfast, you may opt to set out on a cycling tour of the local valleys.
 Your 12-mile ride snakes its way through Chieng Chau, Van Mai, Cun and Mai Hich, passing villages, lush rice paddies and seldom-seen countryside.
 En route, pause to meet a local hill tribe community and learn about their enduring cultural traditions.
-Visit a local school and learn about how AKP supports a program which provides clean filtered drinking water to students.
-Then, enjoy lunch at a local home, before returning to your lodge by late afternoon with the remainder of your day at leisure.
+Visit a local school and learn about how the AKP-supported Safe Water for Schools program is providing clean filtered drinking water to students.
+Then, enjoy lunch at a local home before returning to your lodge by late afternoon.
+Later, visit a nearby home filled with precious Vietnamese antiques.

 Hue | Perfume River Vistas